syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 ### onCellBeginEdit

-The `DataGridSource.onCellBeginEdit` callback occurs before when the `CurrentCell` enters into edit mode.
-If does not want to enter into edit mode, you can return `false`.
-Otherwise return `true`.
-The `DataGridRow`, `RowColumnIndex` and `GridColumn` has the following members which provides information for `DataGridSource.onCellBeginEdit` callback.
+The `DataGridSource.onCellBeginEdit` callback is called when the cell enters into edit mode.
+You can return false if you don’t want to move any specific cells to edit mode.
+The following arguments are passed in this method,

-* `DataGridRow`: Gets the DataGridRow of the SfDataGrid.
+* `row`: Gets the DataGridRow of the SfDataGrid.
-* `RowColumnIndex`: Gets the current row and column index of the DataGrid.
+* `rowColumnIndex`: Gets the current row and column index of the DataGrid.
-* `Column`: Gets the Grid Column of the SfDataGrid.
+* `column`: Gets the Grid Column of the SfDataGrid.

 {% tabs %}
 {% highlight dart %}